data-forge-notebook/data-forge-notebook/README.md

 [Follow the developer on Twitter for more frequent news and updates](https://twitter.com/codecapers)

-TODO: DOCO TESTBED VS MAIN VS ELECTRON

-## Run it
+## Setup

-Clone this repo locally and change to that directory.
+Clone this repo locally, open a terminal and change to the local directory.

 Install dependencies: